thestickybullgod/HashVektor/LEGAL.md

 ---

 ## 1. Ownership
-HashVektor, formerly CrunchHash, is the exclusive property of:
+HashVektor, formerly known as CrunchHash, is the exclusive property of:
 **Dustin Wayne Deen**

 All rights are reserved unless explicitly granted.